Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 Power BI + NinjaPear

-Use NinjaPear API outputs as a scheduled data source into Power BI for competitor and customer monitoring dashboards.
+Use NinjaPear API outputs as a scheduled source for competitor and customer monitoring dashboards.

 Tableau + NinjaPear

-Use company relationship data to build overlap maps and segment heatmaps.
+Use relationship data to build overlap maps and segment heatmaps.

 Looker + NinjaPear